maybebyte/anthesis/nixos.md

 sound server (pulseaudio vs sndio), method of privilege elevation (sudo vs doas), firewall (iptables vs pf), and so on.

-Features aren't unequivocally good.
-Sometimes they're beneficial and sometimes they're unneeded or implemented poorly; in fact, lacking unnecessary features *is* a feature in my book.
-Less code equates to less potential for bugs and vulnerabilities, and large code bases lead to less maintainability and portability.
+In comparing these pieces of software, I'm illustrating a point: additional features aren't unequivocally good.
+Sometimes features are useful and other times they're unneeded or poorly implemented.
+For this reason, I say that lacking unnecessary features *is* a feature.
+Minimalism in software design confers these benefits:

+- Less potential for bugs and vulnerabilities because there's less code for them to exist in.
+- Portable (an example: think of how many systems run OpenSSH, an OpenBSD project).
+- Well-designed minimal programs are comprehensible, and thus easier to contribute to and maintain.

-The only viable boot loader for `/boot` encryption in Linux, GRUB, doesn't handle decryption as elegantly as OpenBSD's boot loader does.
+Besides, it's much more important to fix issues than it is to add features.
+A key example is GRUB: it's the only viable solution for `/boot` encryption in Linux and it doesn't handle decryption as elegantly as OpenBSD's boot loader does.
 In OpenBSD, when you type in the wrong password, the boot loader gives you instant feedback and you get to try again.
 [Here's what GRUB necessitates in that situation.](https://wiki.archlinux.org/index.php/Grub#GRUB_rescue_and_encrypted_/boot).

+### Managing things declaratively is sometimes harder

 NixOS presents a completely different approach to system management and while very powerful, it can also be very frustrating.
-When the 'magic' behind the scenes stops working, it gets ugly fast.
+When the 'magic' behind the scenes stops working, it can get ugly.
 To the point that while abstracting away things in Nix saves effort in some ways, it creates more work in others.

+### No 'secure by default' philosophy

-There isn't a focus on being secure by default in NixOS like there is with OpenBSD.
+There isn't a focus on security by default in NixOS to the extent that it exists with OpenBSD.
 As a sysadmin and someone who's a bit paranoid (just because I'm paranoid doesn't mean they aren't out to get me), I need my system to have secure defaults.

-Security is often eschewed in favor of new features because the reward for good security is 'nothing.'
+I think security is often eschewed in favor of new features because the reward for good security is 'nothing.'
 No intrusions happen, no damage is sustained, and no services go down.
 In other words, the benefit of good security is often more about what doesn't happen rather than what does.

+### Documentation

 Documentation for NixOS is scattered and of varying quality, whereas OpenBSD has consistently excellent documentation with its man pages and